-- Strong community feedback received in recent years to have the land retained as community accessible open space, as demonstrated through Council led community surveys and structure planning processes.; - Purchasing the land would help to address projected open spaced deficiencies in the region, identified by principles of the Public Open Space Strategy and Healesville Structure Plan.
-The proposed restriction on the land to remain as public open space does not impede Council's proposed future use of the site as a community space; and

-The land purchase could be funded entirely through available Public Open Space Funds for Ryrie ward, which is an appropriate use of these funds under provisions of the Subdivision Act 1988.
+- 98.15% positive response rate from respondents to Council's recent community engagement process (20 February 2023-19 March 2023); - Strong community support received from past engagement in recent years to have the land retained as community accessible open space, as evidenced through Council led community surveys and structure planning processes; - Purchasing the land would help to address projected open spaced deficiencies in the region, identified by principles of the Public Open Space Strategy and Healesville Structure Plan.
+The proposed restriction on the land to remain as public open space does not impede Council's proposed future use of the site as a community space; and - The land purchase could be funded entirely through available Public Open Space Funds for Ryrie ward, which is an appropriate use of these funds under provisions of the Subdivision Act 1988.